-For that reason, we encourage Kansas to adopt a "Here vs Not here" analysis of whether to extend its sales tax exemptions for manufacturing, farming, and mining production equipment to also apply to data
+For that reason, we encourage Minnesota to adopt a "Here vs Not here" analysis of whether to extend its sales tax exemptions for manufacturing, farming, and mining production equipment to also apply to data centers.
+This analysis recognizes the reality that no large-scale data center has located in states that impose sales tax burdens on data center equipment.

 Therefore, the decision to extend sales tax production exemptions still generates incremental tax revenue-despite the sales tax exemption on data center equipment.
-The first table lists several economic benefits that accrue if the state is successful in attracting hyperscale data centers:
+The first table lists several economic benefits that accrue if the state is successful in attracting large-scale data centers: